Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/restaked-points.md

 R_i = \frac{P_i}{\sum_{i'} P_{i'}}.
 $$

+Additional clarifications for Native Restaking:
-Consensus layer rewards are not included in the points calculation.
+- Consensus layer rewards are not included in the points calculation.
+Restaked points for native restaked is based on the validator's Effective Balance (capped at 32 ETH), rather than the validator's Current Balance (which includes rewards).
+- For Native Restaking, points accrual ends at the “Complete Withdrawal” action when the funds have exited EigenLayer completely.